 |5||Maulana Azad Institute of Dental Sciences, New Delhi|

 |7||SDM College of Dental Sciences and Hospital Sattur, Dharwad|

 Is BDS course eligible to become a doctor?

 -Yes, a graduate of the BDS course is eligible to practise dentistry as a certified doctor.

 Is BDS equivalent to MBBS?

--The BDS course is focussed on the dental aspect of the human anatomy along with the rehabilitation and treatment of the same.
+-The BDS course is focussed on the dental aspect of human anatomy along with the rehabilitation and treatment of the same.
 It confers on the graduate the title of Doctor just like MBBS.
-While it doesn't have the same respect or job opportunities as an MBBS, BDS is better than an MBBS without specialisations.
+While it doesn't have the same respect or job opportunities as an MBBS, BDS is better than an MBBS without specializations.